microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/01-data-ingest.md

 Q: There is no way to audit, and members/users cannot see the original data they ingested.
 Is this a concern?

 A: Members will not use the data reconciliation k-v store for audit.
 Members have their data on-prem or managed elsewhere.
 This app is solely for data reconciliation, not auditing.
 Realistically, if a member needed to get a snapshot of the data they ingested into the data reconciliation app at a certain time, the ledger is actually tracking the historic transactions on the K-V store.
-This should be possible/a capability provided by CCF.
+This should be a capability provided by CCF.
 Auditing is not a capability we need to build or factor into design decisions.

 ### 3. Ingest Design - Data Mutability?